On energy consistency of intermediate states in HLL-type MHD Riemann solvers

 \subsection{The conservation form of ideal MHD equations}

 To rewrite all the equations to their conservation forms, the terms that involve the magnetic field can be rewritten as

 Moreover, the zero divergence constraint for the magnetic field, i.e.,

 holds; otherwise, extra terms must be added.
 For example, in Eq.~(\ref{eq:extra}) there would be an extra term $\mathbf{B}(\nabla\cdot\mathbf{B})$ on the right-hand side.
-More details can also be found in, for example, Ref.~\cite{Dedner_2002}.
+More details can also be found, for example, in Ref.~\cite{Dedner_2002}.

 Finally, the conservation form of the MHD equations can be written as first-order partial differential equations (PDEs),

 where $\mathbf{U}$ includes all the (conservative) variables, the tensor $\mathcal{F}$ includes all the flux terms, and $\mathbf{S}$ includes all the source terms.
 Specifically, for the ideal MHD equations without gravitational acceleration, we usually have